ChrisEssery/group-project/Portfolio/UX_Design.md

 ## End-user

 Turning to our stakeholders, we have the first of our end-users.
-This end-user is called is Bob Smith.
+This end-user is Bob Smith.
 Below we have broken down his 'wants' and 'challenges', as well as his motivations, experience, expectations, and special requirements in relation to our product.

 ___